betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 However, high definition (HD) video can be essential in other circumstances particularly those where the people involved are meeting for the first time.

-In the Covid-19 pandemic situation, with so many being forced to work from home, the increase in network load has caused some vendors to temporarily disable support high definition video.
+In the current pandemic situation, with so many being forced to work from home, the increase in network load has caused some vendors to temporarily disable support high definition video.